Become a Lifestyle Coordinator!

-While the full duration of this program is 12 months, some individuals may be able to complete in a shorter time frame where relevant prior skills, knowledge and experience are demonstrated.
+The full duration of this program is 12 months; some individuals may be able to complete this course in a shorter time frame where relevant prior skills, knowledge and experience are demonstrated.
+Where a student’s ability to access a placement opportunity is delayed due to lockdown or other restrictions outside the student’s or our control, we will extend the student’s course end date, subject to government guidelines.

 You can join this course at any time with our facilitator-led online or distance learning system, combined with placement or work-based learning – no need to wait for the next intake.
-Our fees are very competitive and you can even choose to pay as you go, lowering your risk and allowing you to manage your program of study to suit your lifestyle – talk to us about our direct debit facility.
+Course materials are delivered online, with online assessment and work-based tasks.

 |CHCCOM003||Develop workplace communication strategies|